hotrodorm/hotrod/hotrod-project/docs/docs-5/README.md

 ## The Simplicity of CRUD

-Additionally, the out-of-the-box CRUD methods available in the DAOs can access rows by primary keys, foreign keys, or by example.
+Additionally, the out-of-the-box CRUD methods available in the DAOs can access rows by primary keys or by example.
 SELECT, UPDATE, INSERT, and DELETE methods are automatically included in the CRUD persistence layer.

 For example, to find an employee by primary key: